 Chapter 5: How Do You Get Their Attention?

-The first prerequisite for learning is to get your learners’ attention.
-Learn strategies for getting past the distractions and helping your learners to focus.
+Learn strategies for getting past the distractions and helping your learners focus their attention.

 Chapter 6: Design for Knowledge